Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Application

 \subsection{Variable selection and estimates}

-To illustrate the variable selection techniques, we estimate a sparse model using the collected data from Swedish DSOs.
-We compare our proposed methods with SEMI's current model which uses seven manually selected variables.
+To illustrate the performance of our methods, we estimate a sparse cost function model using the proposed variable selection methods based on the data collected from Swedish DSOs.
+We compare our methods with SEMI's current model, which uses seven manually selected variables.
 SEMI discussed with several Swedish DSOs to determine which variables are important for estimating the operational cost.
-Our methods are different: we aim to select the relevant variables through an automatic procedure.
-For a fair comparison, the method of \cite{duras2023using}, which applies Lasso for variable selection, is also considered in this application.
+In contrast, we aim to select the relevant variables through a data-driven procedure.
+We note that the model of \citet{duras2023using}, which is also considered for comparison, applies the traditional Lasso for variable selection.

 To select the optimal tuning parameters $\lambda$, we use the five-fold cross-validation described in Section \ref{sec: mc}.
 In particular, we consider a series of tuning parameters, where $\lambda$ takes equally spaced 50 values over $[1,\ldots,100]$.
-Since the relaxed methods are considered, an additional parameter $\gamma$ is tuned over 11 equally-spaced values between 0 and 1.
+Since the relaxed SLasso is also considered, an additional parameter $\gamma$ is tuned over 10 equally-spaced values between 0 and 1.

-The results are presented in Table \ref{tab: estimates}. ``SEMI'' represents the current model used by SEMI, ``Duras'' refers to the Lasso method used by \cite{duras2023using}, and SLasso and ASLasso and their relaxed extensions indicate the results obtained from our proposed methods.\footnote{Note that the blank space denotes that the variable has been zeroed out, and the checkmarks indicate the selected variables.} We observe that SLasso finds it hard to make the model sparse, while ASLasso chooses a model much sparser than SLasso.
-The Duras model chooses many contextual variables and excludes many production variables that Swedish DSOs valued (see the report SEMI \citeyear{swedish2021}).
-As a result, the Duras model may provide recommendations inconsistent with experts' knowledge, which is unexpected in decision-making \citep{de2024explainable}.
-We observe that the relaxed SLasso and ASLasso methods preserve the production variables that SEMI considered important, and zero out all green energy and contextual variables.